 Ever tried a creamed mushroom omelette curry?
 No?
 Then you haven’t lived.
 Looks terrifying but tastes delicious.
 A crowd-pleaser at Coco Ichibanya Curry House which are found in many of Bangkok’s malls.
 An embarrassing Japanese Food Fetish but I find it hard to beat the lure of delicious curry aromas.

 Similar to popular Korean Barbecues but distinctly Japanese.
 Yakiniku translates loosely as “grilled meats” which in Japanese Barbecue restaurants are prepared at charcoal grills built into diner’s tables.
 Yakiniku grills are not necessarily all meat and generally include seafood, veg, eringi etc. The main differences between Japanese and Korean barbecues are in the marinades and dips.
 Yakiniku meats are rarely marinated and come with a Japanese soy and sake dip; optional garlic, ginger and chilies to mix.

 My regular haunt for Yakiniku in Bangkok is Hajime Robot Restaurant.
 At Hajime not only is the food delicious but it is served by a robot.
 Every man’s dream since Rocky 4.
-Dining comes as all-you-can-eat buffet and includes popular Japanese sides (incl. tempura, gyoza, sushi), drinks and desserts.
-At 499 Baht per person you will be pinching yourself while building tower upon tower of empty plates.
+Dining comes as an all-you-can-eat buffet and includes popular Japanese sides (incl. tempura, gyoza, sushi), drinks and desserts.
+You’ll soon be building tower upon tower of empty plates.